The innovation of things

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|

-The Australian Institute of Project Management (AIPM), the Royal Institution of Chartered Surveyors (RICS) and the Project Management Institute (PMI) accredit this program.
+The Master of Project Management program is recognised and accredited by the Australian Institute of Project Management (AIPM), the Royal Institution of Chartered Surveyors (RICS) and the Project Management Institute (PMI).

 Students can obtain up to one year of real work experience during this program, as a valued team member within Bond University’s Transformer initiative.

 Graduates are able to apply their new knowledge to a wide variety of industries and opportunities.
-Digital micro-credentials in up to six emerging career specialisations relevant to modern project management are also available:
+Digital badges in up to six emerging career specialisations relevant to modern project management are also available:

 Required subjects (14)